IoanHadarean/Milestone-project/README.md

 <br>    ii Mozilla Firefox
 <br>    iii Opera
 <br>    iv Internet Explorer
+4. The sending emails function was tested using Gmail and EmailJS.

 ## Deployment

 The coding for the project was done in Cloud9.
-The code has been committed and pushed to https://github.com/IoanHadarean/Milestone-project.
+The code has been committed and pushed to https://github.com/IoanHadarean/User-Centric-Front-End-Milestone-Project.
+The website has been published using GitHub Pages at the following address: https://ioanhadarean.github.io/User-Centric-Front-End-Milestone-Project/

 ### Getting the code up and running